 We are in Tennessee but it doesn't matter if your in California Or Vermont.
 We Grow plants for all zones.
 We have seed sources for every zone and we will see your zip code and always choose plants that will grow in your zone well.

 Ferns, Perennials, Live Stakes, Wetland Plants, Grasses & Ground Covers Ship Year Round

 Trees and Shrubs during their Dormant Season (September-April)

-We Ship All Our Plants by Fedex Smartpost & Package To Insure Moisture In Transit
+We Ship All Our Plants by US MAIl & Package To Insure Moisture In Transit

 Since the hot summer months damage bare root trees and shrubs during shipping, our bare root trees and shrubs are only shipped from September to April, the dormant season.
 The survival rate for transporting bare root trees and shrubs is at least 93% during the dormant season.
 We pack up to 8% more in every order to ensure a 100% shipping success rate, free of charge!

 Bare Root Ground Covers, Wetland Plants, Perennials, Live Stakes and Ferns are shipped YEAR ROUND because they are more resistant than Tress and Shrubs.

 Cooler Months are the Best Times to Plant your Trees and Shrubs

 To decrease plant shock during transplant, we advise to plant your trees and shrubs during the dormant season.
 These are bare root trees and plants, so giving them time before Spring to start growing alleviates stress to the plants.
 In addition, temperatures below 31 degrees harm the plant growth.
 Safely planting your trees and shrubs is in temperatures over 31 degrees.
 Once temperatures reach over 58 degrees, your plants will leave the dormant stage and start to bud.
 For best results, please plant before the budding process.